Close

 Lion’s founder, Tomijiro Kobayashi, had close ties to Ishinomaki City.
 Honoring this connection, Lion has pursued recovery support initiatives in the city on a continuous basis since the Great East Japan Earthquake in 2011.

 In January 2019, Lion formed a comprehensive collaboration agreement with the city to promote the health of city residents and revitalize the area using its accumulated health improvement expertise.
-In January 2024, after a long suspension in our activities due to COVID-19, we signed on for the second phase of the comprehensive collaboration agreement and will continue working with Ishinomaki City.
-We will continue to implement a variety of initiatives based on employee participation.
+In January 2024, after a long suspension of activities due to COVID-19, we signed on for the second phase of the comprehensive collaboration agreement and have continued working with Ishinomaki City.
+In addition, we will continue to implement a variety of initiatives based on employee participation.

 photo